HimanshuAneja99/VillageVR/README.md

 * Virtual Studio Code which is a IDE developed by Microsoft was used for coding various scripts to add interactivity to the VR Environment.

 ### Blender
-* I used Blender to create some of the 3D assets used in the environement.
+* I used Blender to create some of the 3D assets used in the environment.

 ## 3D VR Environment
 I wanted to create an environment that should sustain my hardware requirements but still also allow user to properly experience VR.
 So, I decided to create a open environment consisting of Green Terrains, Mountains, and buildings.
 I created some of these assets using Unity, Blender, and some were imported from the Unity Asset Store.